-Family violence Fast Track Initiative (FTI) timelines apply to criminal matters that involve family violence.
-The first mention date should be within the following timeframes:
+Family violence Fast Track Initiative (FTI) timeframes apply to criminal matters that involve family violence.
+Any updates to FTI timeframes, including adjournment timeframes, can be found via Magistrates Court of Victoria.
+As of 17 October 2022, timeframes for the first mention hearing are:

-- remand next sitting day; - bail within 1 week of the date the perpetrator was interviewed; - summons within 4 weeks of the date the perpetrator was interviewed; - warrants within 1 week of execution.
+- remand next sitting day; - bail within 2 weeks of the date the perpetrator was released on bail; - summons within 4 weeks of the date the summons was issued; - warrants within 1 week of execution.